Industry Pulse: The latest construction data and statistics

 The pending home sales report from the National Association of Realtors rounds out the string of housing market data reports each month.
 It serves as a forward-looking indicator of home sales based on contract signings.

-- Construction Dive NAR: Pending home sales fall back in November
+- Construction Dive Pending home sales rise 1.6% in December despite tight inventory and rising interest rates

-- National Association of Realtors Pending home sales backpedal in November
+- National Association of Realtors Pending Home Sales Bounce Back in December